 There are loads of other regattas and festivals happening in the islands throughout the year.
 If you’re vacationing in the Bahamas, you’re bound to find something to do!

-Tourism officials promote Pig Island as having something to do for everyone.
 One of the most interesting things to do in the Exumas, which has gained popularity over the years, is swimming with the pigs that live there.

 Insider tip: Want to vacation close to the swimming pigs?
 Book Sandal’s luxury resort in Exuma!

 Keep in mind that seasonality is something to consider when planning the ultimate Caribbean vacation in the beautiful islands of the Bahamas.
 Luckily, when traveling to the Bahamas, the odds are in your favor for some fun in the sun.
-Hopefully with these tips, you’ll be better prepared for your Caribbean vacay.
+Hopefully with these tips, you’ll be better prepared for your Caribbean beach vacation.

 Feel free to share the article!